MicrosoftDocs/cpp-docs/docs/atl/reference/ccomvariant-class.md

 [in] The new type for the `CComVariant` object.

 *`pSrc`*\
 [in] A pointer to the `VARIANT` whose value is converted to the new type.
-The default value is NULL, meaning the `CComVariant` object is converted in place.
+The default value is `NULL`, meaning the `CComVariant` object is converted in place.

 ### Return value